natcap/invest.users-guide/source/sediment_retention.rst

  * C and P values should be stored in their original floating point state (the ArcGIS version requires the values to be multiplied by 1000 and stored as integers in the biophysical table.

+ * Sediment retenention values in the biophysical table should be expressed as a proportion between 0 and 1 rathern than the 0 to 100 in the ArcGIS version.

  * The 3.0 flow algorithm uses a D-infinity flow whereas the ArcGIS version used D8.

  * The 3.0 sediment model uses a modern LS factor for two dimensional surfaces from Desmet and Govers (1996):